Code-Institute-Submissions/clacken-dev-ms4_JanResub/README.md

 - graphic_design
   - core templates and static folders are located here
 ### Apps
-- home
+- home - this renders the home view and contains some graphics for around the site
-- profiles
+- profiles - This saves users to a profile model and loads a profile page to view information and orders
-- checkout
+- checkout - this handles orders and payments and redirects as necessary
-- products
+- products - this contains the product models and pages for viewing, selecting and proceeding with an order
-- orders
+- orders - this is for the admin side of order editing and fulfilment
 ### Models
 - UserProfile
   - username